What the T.M. Landry Prep scandal reveals about race, stereotypes and inequality in American education

 Many of Landry Prep’s students come from Breaux Bridge and nearby Lafayette, Louisiana, and it’s not hard to see why parents jumped at what the school seemed to offer.
 In Breaux Bridge, just 15 percent of the town’s 8,323 residents has a college degree, half the national average, Census data shows.
 About 22 percent live in poverty, nearly twice the national figure.
 Lafayette is larger, home to a university and a more educated population, with a lower poverty rate of 5 percent.

 This is not simply a local problem.
 Nationally, low-income black and Latino children are significantly more likely than white students to be assigned to public schools with the least qualified teachers, the lowest-quality facilities, fewer books and a less rigorous curriculum, a U.S. Department of Education study found this year.
-As a result of that pattern and disproportionate poverty, they tend to score less well on standardized exams.
+As a result of that pattern and disproportionate poverty, they also tend to not score as high as whites on standardized exams.

 College admissions officers often enter the field for the opportunity to make a difference in the lives of students who have been trapped by this inequality, said David Hawkins, executive director for educational content and policy at the National Association for College Admission Counseling, a group of about 15,000 people who work on the high school-to-college transition.